 There are many tools to help you optimize your titles, I use semrush most of the times and the process is the following:

-- Think of search queries users may use to find your page
+- Think of search terms users may use to find your page

 - Pass those queries through Google, Semrush, google keyword tool to find out the search volume, keyword difficulty and what others are using as titles for those queries.